WHAT ARE THE DIFFERENT TYPES OF SUPPORT AVAILABLE FOR CHILDREN WITH SEND AT BURTON ROAD PRIMARY SCHOOL?

 Specified Individual support

 - The school may suggest that your child needs some agreed individual support in school.
 They will tell you how the support will be used and what strategies will be put in place.
 This type of support is available for children with specific barriers to learning that cannot be overcome through Quality First Teaching and intervention groups.

 - In some cases, SEND pupils may have an Education, Health and Care Plan (EHCP).
 This means your child will have been identified by the class teacher/School SENDCo as needing a particularly high level of individual or small group teaching, which cannot be provided from the budget available to the school.
 Usually your child will also need specialist support in school from a professional outside the school.
 This may be from: Local Authority central services such as Inclusion Services, outside health agencies such as the 0-19 Public Health Nursing Team, Speech and Language therapy (SALT) Service or occupational therapy or physiotherapy.

 - The school (or you) can request that the Local Authority carry out a statutory assessment of your child’s needs.
 This is a legal process which sets out the amount of support that will be provided for your child.

 - After the reports have all been sent in the Local Authority will decide if your child’s needs are severe, complex and lifelong and that they need more support in school to make good progress.
-If this is the case they will write a Statement of Special Educational Needs or an EHC Plan.
-If this is not the case, they will ask the school to continue with the SEN Support and also set up a meeting in school to ensure a plan is in place to ensure your child makes as much progress as possible.
+If this is the case they will write an Educational Health & Care Plan (EHCP).
+If this is not the case, they will ask the school to continue with the SEND Support and also set up a meeting in school to ensure a plan is in place to ensure your child makes as much progress as possible.

-- The Statement or EHC Plan will outline the range of support your child will receive from the LA and how the support should be used and what strategies must be put in place.
-It will also have long and short term goals for your child.
+- The EHCP will outline the range of support your child will receive from the LA and how the support should be used and what strategies must be put in place.
+It will also have long and short term outcomes for your child.
 This type of support is available for children whose learning needs are severe, complex and lifelong.